DavidAnson/markdownlint/README.md

 Passing a `resultVersion` of `1` corresponds to a detailed format where each error includes information about the line number, rule name, alias, description, as well as any additional detail or context that is available.
+This is deprecated.

+Passing a `resultVersion` of `2` corresponds to a detailed format where each error includes information about the line number, rule names, description, as well as any additional detail or context that is available.
 This is the default.

 #### callback